 The Big Picture…

-Remember that deciding if you should keep the house is not a purely emotional decision.
+Remember that deciding if you should keep the house in divorce is not a purely emotional decision.
 Make sure that it fits within your overall financial goals.
 If you are not sure if you can afford to keep the house, contact us.
 We can work with you to create a broader financial plan to determine if it makes financial sense.
 Contact Divorce Strategies Group for a divorce financial planning meeting today.